-Now, their thoraxes were topped by a blonde-haired head.
-She’d destroy her pursuers with eldritch weaponry, littering the desert with leaking body parts, but she couldn’t bring herself to attack their heads.
-Back when they’d been blank-eyed insects, she’d gone for the skull every time—damaging their brains was the easiest way to cut them down.
-But after they’d stolen her face (hence her new name for them: face-stealers) she couldn’t bring herself to go for their noggins.
-She found other ways; she would slice their limbs out from under their bodies, then target their torsos with a heavy blast.
+Now, their thoraxes were topped by her blonde-haired head.
+She destroyed her pursuers with eldritch weaponry, littering the desert with their leaking body parts, but she couldn’t bring herself to attack their heads.
+Back when they’d been insects, she’d gone for the skull every time—damaging their brains was the easiest way to cut them down.
+But after they’d stolen her appearance (hence her new name for them: face-stealers) she couldn’t bring herself to go for their Holly-faced noggins.
+She found other ways; she would slice their limbs off, then target their torsos with a heavy blast.

 So she marked her passage with a trail of heads marked her passage, dotting the Territories with countless variations of her decapitated visage.
-A lot looked angry, some looked sad, but most just stared blankly ahead.
-As she sawed the meat out from beneath their chitin, she would keep her eyes on her grisly task, staunchly ignoring her macabre reflections.
+Some looked angry, some sad, but most just stared blankly ahead.
+As she sawed the meat away from their chitin, she would keep her eyes on her grisly task, staunchly ignoring her macabre reflections.